TimmyAA/go-bitbucket/docs/RepositoriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesUsernameRepoSlugCommitNodeStatusesBuildKeyPut**
-> Commitstatus RepositoriesUsernameRepoSlugCommitNodeStatusesBuildKeyPut(ctx, username, node, key, repoSlug, optional)
+> Commitstatus RepositoriesUsernameRepoSlugCommitNodeStatusesBuildKeyPut(ctx, username, node, key, repoSlug, body)

 Used to update the current status of a build status object on the specific commit.
 This operation can also be used to change other properties of the build status:  * `state` * `name` * `description` * `url` * `refname`  The `key` cannot be changed.